Chimaerasuchus

 Chimaerasuchus ("chimera crocodile") is an extinct genus of Chinese crocodyliform from the Early Cretaceous Wulong Formation.
+Chimaerasuchus was originally discovered in the 1960s but not identified as a crocodyliform until 1995, instead thought to possibly be a multituberculate mammal.
 The four teeth in the very tip of its short snout gave it a "bucktoothed" appearance.
-Due its multicusped teeth and marked heterodonty, it is believed to have been an herbivore.
-Chimaerasuchus was originally discovered in the 1960s but not identified as a crocodyliform until 1995, instead thought to possibly be a multituberculate mammal.
-It is highly unusual, as only two other crocodyliforms (Notosuchus and an unnamed specimen from Malawi) have displayed any characteristics resembling its adaptations to herbivory.
+Due its multicusped teeth and marked heterodonty, it is believed to have been an herbivore: an adaptation which evolved numerous times across Mesozoic crocodyliforms.